 The Best Beaches to Visit in Santa Cruz

-Are you looking for beaches in Santa Cruz?
-Then you’re liable to be spoiled from choice.
-From beach boardwalks to bonfire beaches and even dog-friendly beaches, there is truly something for everyone.
+Are you looking for beaches in Santa Cruz, California?
+Just south of San Francisco and San Jose, this beach town is synonymous with surfers and laid-back beaches.
+Here, you’re liable to be spoiled for choice when it comes to finding the perfect beach.
+From the Santa Cruz Beach Boardwalks to secluded bonfire beaches and even dog-friendly beaches, there is truly something for everyone.

 Not all beaches are equally suited to all visitors, though, and with that in mind, we compiled a list of some of the best Santa Cruz’s beaches and broke them down for you.
-While Santa Cruz beach hours and weekend availability can vary, there’s bound to be something for everyone.
+While Santa Cruz beach hours and weekend availability can vary, there’s bound to be something for everyone on this list.

 Beaches make wonderful places to run your beloved dog.
-But while you might enjoy holidaying with man’s best friend, not everyone–or everywhere–welcomes him with open arms.
+But while you might enjoy holidaying with man’s best friend, not everyone or everywhere welcomes your pup with open arms.

-That shouldn’t stop you taking your dog along on holiday, though.
+That shouldn’t stop you taking your dog along on your getaway, though.
 There are all kinds of dog-friendly beaches in Santa Cruz.
 That being the case, we assembled a list of some of the Santa Cruz beaches where dogs are allowed.

 Lighthouse Field State Beach

-Also called Its Beach, Lighthouse Field Beach is a Santa Cruz beach that is the first beach north of the local lighthouse and West Cliff Drive.
+Also called Its Beach, Lighthouse Field Beach is the first beach north of the local lighthouse and West Cliff Drive.
 It has stair access and is so popular with man and canine that it’s colloquially dubbed ‘Dog Beach.’

-This Santa Cruz beach for dogs allows dogs on-leash, making it a lovely, scenic walk for you and your dog.
+This Santa Cruz beach allows dogs on-leash, making it a lovely, scenic place to walk for you and your dog.
 If you’re looking for somewhere that allows more freedom for your dog to explore the shore, there are more than enough options to add variety to your Santa Cruz beach holiday.

 Mitchell’s Cove Beach